GMOD/Apollo/docs/Build.md

 **IMPORTANT: the jbrowse.data directory should not be placed anywhere inside the Tomcat webapps folder, not even using symlinks!!
-To avoid data loss when doing Tomcat Undeploy operations, users are advised not to be touching anything inside of the webapps folder.**
+To avoid data loss when doing Tomcat Undeploy operations, users are advised not to be modifying the contents of the webapps folder for anything besides deploying new WAR files**

 ### Building the servlet